johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ## Model conversion
 To use the model on a camera, it needs to be converted.
 The conversion from the `SavedModel` model to the camera ready format is divided into three steps:
-1. Convert to Tensorflow Lite format (`.tflite`) with Edge TPU compatible data types, e.g., by using the supplied `convert.py` script
+1. Convert to Tensorflow Lite format (`.tflite`) with Edge TPU compatible data types, e.g., by using the supplied `convert_model.py` script
 2. Compile the `.tflite` model with the Edge TPU compiler to add Edge TPU compatibility
-3. Convert the Edge TPU compiled `.tflite` model to `.larod` using the `convert_larod.py` script
+3. Convert the Edge TPU compiled `.tflite` model to `.larod` using the `larod-convert.py` script from the ACAP SDK

 __All the resulting pretrained original, converted and compiled models are available in the `/env/models` directory, so any step in the process can be skipped.__